ATC Group: L04AF Janus-associated kinase (JAK) inhibitors

 Tofacitinib is a potent, selective inhibitor of the JAK family.
 In human cells, tofacitinib preferentially inhibits signalling by heterodimeric cytokine receptors that associate with JAK3 and/or JAK1.
 Inhibition of JAK1 and JAK3 by tofacitinib attenuates signalling of interleukins and type I and type II interferons, which will result in modulation of the immune and inflammatory response.

-Upadacitinib is a selective and reversible JAK inhibitor.
+Upadacitinib is a selective and reversible Janus kinase (JAK) inhibitor.
 In human cellular assays, upadacitinib preferentially inhibits signalling by JAK1 or JAK1/3 with functional selectivity over cytokine receptors that signal via pairs of JAK2.
-It is indicated for the treatment of moderate to severe active rheumatoid arthritis in adult patients.
+JAK1 is important in inflammatory cytokine signals while JAK2 is important for red blood cell maturation and JAK3 signals play a role in immune surveillance and lymphocyte function.

 Related product monographs

-OLUMIANT Film-coated tablets European Medicines Agency (EU) MPI, EU: SmPC
+OLUMIANT Film-coated tablet MPI, EU: SmPC European Medicines Agency (EU)